pfrazee/json-lz/README.md

 ### Two schemas

 Multiple schemas can be combined on one JSON.

-If you want to add new attributes to your JSON, you can add another schema.
-This is also easy -- you make `"schema"` an array, and you add a second schema description that "paints" the target attributes.
-It uses globs, so it's kind of like identifying files by paths.

 Most attributes in this object are part of the `"alice-allisons-calendar-app"` schema.
 The `"requested"` and `"deadlineDate"` attributes are part of the `"bob-bunsens-rsvps"` schema.

 ```json
 {